 Select the Edit chart icon to the right of your KPI.

 Define the values of your range and set the formatting options.
-In the example below, the KPI text turns red and bold when its value satisfies the condition, “between 180,000 and 200,000.”
+In the following example, the KPI text turns red and bold when its value satisfies the condition, “between 180,000 and 200,000.”

-You can view the conditional formatting rule(s) applied to a KPI by clicking on the information icon that appears to the right of the measure.
+View the conditional formatting rule(s) applied to a KPI by selecting the information icon that appears to the right of the measure.

 For more information on the Monitor feature, see Monitor Key Performance Indicators in your data.